spestana/sensor-bands/README.md

 ![](satellite_sensor_bands.jpg)

-*Note: this information was compiled from various sources and may not be accurate or up to date (for example, I have not included ASTER SWIR band which are no longer operational).*
+*Note: this information was compiled from various sources and may not be accurate or up to date (for example, I have not included ASTER SWIR band which are no longer operational).
+Submit a pull request or contact me to make any corrections/additions.
+Thanks!*